 Phylogeny.
 For phylogenetic relationships in the genus, see Prince (2010); the North American Canna flaccida is sister to the rest of the clade, whose origin is perhaps to be sought in South America.

-MARANTACEAE R. Brown, nom. cons.
-Back to Zingiberales
+MARANTACEAE R. Brown, nom. cons. - Back to Zingiberales

 31[list]/550: Goeppertea (250).
 Tropics, esp.
-American, not in Australia (map: from Heywood 1978; Andrew Ford, pers. comm.; Fl.
+American, not in Australia.
+Map: from Heywood (1978), Andrew Ford, pers. comm., Fl.
 N. Am.
-4: 2003; ; Trop.
+4 (2003) and Trop.
 Afr.
 Fl.
 Pl.
 Ecol.
 Distr.
-7. 2012).
+7 (2012).
 [Photo - Leaf, Flower.]

+Evolution: Divergence & Distribution.
 Marantaceae may have originated in Africa, with subsequent dispersal to South East Asia and the New World ((Andersson & Chase 2001; Ley & Claßen-Bockhoff 2011b).
-The Marantaceae are considerably more speciose than Cannaceae, perhaps because of their distinctive explosive pollen transfer mechanism (Ley & Claßen-Bockhoff 2009), although it is likely that a variety of factors have shaped diversification (Ley & Claßen-Bockhoff 2011b).
+Marantaceae are considerably more speciose than Cannaceae, perhaps because of their distinctive explosive pollen transfer mechanism (Ley & Claßen-Bockhoff 2009), although it is likely that a variety of factors have shaped diversification (Ley & Claßen-Bockhoff 2011b).
 There is considerable asymmetry of clade size within the family; the oligospecific Thalia and Haumania are both sister to far more speciose clades.